ranczlab/RPM/docs/index.md

 This device provides vestibular stimulation for head-fixed experiments in mice.
 It can be combined with different physiological and behavioural recording modalities.
 It follows a modular, low-cost and open-source model.
 This documentation provides the assembly and operation guide for users with some experience in rapid manufacturing, electronics and development boards/microcontrollers, such as Arduino.

-In the accompanying paper [(link_goes_here)](), we show use cases for pupil tracking and recording head-direction cell activity during rotation.
+In the [accompanying paper](https://www.biorxiv.org/content/10.1101/2023.05.19.541416v1), we show use cases for pupil tracking and recording head-direction cell activity during rotation.

 | ![Figure1](img/full_view_components.png) |
 |:--:|